What challenges are company secretaries facing in a post Covid remote/hybrid environment?

-Do you see the role of the Company Secretary changing over the next 6 months as a result of Covid19?
+Have we seen the role of the Company Secretary changing as a result of Covid19?

-We have seen significant change in the past 4 months and with remote working likely to extend towards the end of the year and probably beyond into 2021, the next challenge for company secretaries will be the processing and filing of annual returns.
+All roles and industries have changed and had to learn and adjust during Covid19 restrictions.
+We have seen significant change in the first 6 months and with remote & hybrid working here to stay, the biggest adjustments have already been made.
 Again, where IT systems have facilitated direct access to all relevant files, company secretaries will be able to fulfill their annual compliance obligations from remote workstations.
 The additional challenge here will be to make certain that they can obtain final and signed versions of annual financial statements in order that they can meet their filing deadlines on time.

 For any Co Sec’s in the midst of their qualification, do you have any advice?